Boys v Chaplin: Facts

 The plaintiff, a passenger on a motorcycle, was injured through the negligence of the defendant whose car had hit the motorcycle.
 The plaintiff and defendant were British soldiers stationed in Malta.
 David Boys was run into by a motor car driven by Richard Chaplin.
 He was serving in the Royal Naval Air Squadron and was also stationed in Malta at the time.

 David Boys was badly injured.
 He had a fractured skull and was unconscious for three days.
 The right side of his face was crushed.
 He was taken to the Royal Naval Hospital in Malta.
 He was there for about six weeks.
-Then he was brought back to England on 19 September 1963, and taken to the Royal Air Force Hospital at Wroughton in Wiltshire.
+Then, he was brought back to England on 19 September 1963 and taken to the Royal Air Force Hospital at Wroughton, Wiltshire.

 He was there for over six months, until 7 April 1964.
-Then he was an out-patient for two months.
-Eventually on 5 June 1964, owing to his injuries, he was discharged from the Royal Air Force.
-He is wholly and permanently deaf in one ear and his sense of balance has been substantially impaired.
-The right side of his face is partially paralysed and he suffers much from headaches.
-Nevertheless, he is able to do good work.
-Soon after his discharge he found employment as an electronics engineer at a good wage: and it is unlikely that he will suffer any loss of earnings in the future on account of this accident.
+Then, he was an out-patient for two months.
+Eventually, on 5 June 1964, owing to his injuries, he was discharged from the Royal Air Force.
+He was wholly and permanently deaf in one ear and his sense of balance was substantially impaired.
+The right side of his face is partially paralysed, and he suffers much from headaches.
+Nevertheless, he was able to do good work.
+Soon after his discharge, he found employment as an electronics engineer at a good wage, and it was unlikely that he will suffer any loss of earnings in the future on account of this accident.